Learning about the soleus muscle in the calf the hard way and some injury prevention tips from Runners World.

 A few years ago, I attended a seminar that introduced me to foot drills, a series of exercises that strengthen the intrinsic muscles in the calf and the foot which can prevent future injuries.
 They also improve the way the foot responds to uneven terrain.
 I do them regularly myself and teach them to all of our patients.
-The exercises not only strengthen the muscles, but also help improve gluteal muscle function which is important for lower back stability.
+The exercises not only strengthen the muscles but also help improve gluteal muscle function which is important for lower back stability.

-I realized how effective they were when I visited British Columbia this past week and hiked for three hours on a glacier which tested my feet, ankles and core.
-The good news is, other than some soreness after the hike, I did not sprain and ankle or pull anything and recovered quickly the following day.
+I realized how effective they were when I visited British Columbia this past week and hiked for three hours on a glacier that tested my feet, ankles and core.
+The good news is, other than some soreness after the hike, I did not sprain an ankle or pull anything and recovered quickly the following day.
 While these exercises will not prevent all ankle sprains or muscular strains, they do reduce the risk of these injuries markedly.

 Another procedure we regularly recommend to patients is self myofascial release of the calf and leg muscles, which reduces exercise soreness while improving function.
 Runners World recommended a similar procedure as you will see in the article below.

 Recently, Runners World Magazine offered some great advice and information regarding the soleus muscle, and how it affects runners.
 While they do not mention foot drills specifically, they do suggest exercises that are part of the foot drills protocols.
 Check the article out here

 Meet the long-distance running muscle hiding underneath your larger calf muscles.